jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 * Create a folder called `LastnameFirstname_BOT`, in it put...
 * Your top-30-tweet file from last week
 * Five screenshots of favorite tweets from your bot
 * Your bot's Python code

+Zip it and upload to Canvas.

 Please also read the excerpt from *10 PRINT CHR$*, found in the `Readings` folder.
 We'll talk about Critical Code Studies and analyzing code.
 Write up two responses, questions, or provocations and post them as an issue on this repository under the title `Firstname Lastname: 10 PRINT CHR$`.
 (Optionally, also check out the amazing collection *Software Studies: A Lexicon*, also in the `Readings` folder.)